michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 PCA of a MD trajectory
 -------------------------------

 In this tutorial, we will be performing PCA on a MD trajectory of protein.
 Before doing the PCA we need to prepare the trajectory which includes removing periodicity and removing water molecules.
 Most of the MD packages have options to do this.
-We will be using GROMACS for this tutorial purpose.
+We will be using GROMACS in this tutorial.
 We will be using .xtc format for trajectory and .pdb for topology file.
-Any other common trajectory format should also work with the MODE-TASK.
+Any other common trajectory format should also work with MODE-TASK.

 **1. Preparation of trajectory**